Sample Size Calculator

 Margin of Error

-Understanding Confidence Intervals and Sample Size in Statistics
+Understanding Confidence Intervals and Sample Size in Statistics:

-In statistics, we often infer information about a population by studying a finite sample.
-For example, if p is the proportion of individuals with brown hair in a population, we can estimate p by selecting a sample of n individuals and calculating , the sample proportion.
-However, will generally differ from p due to sampling noise.
+For example, if p is the proportion of individuals with a specific trait (like brown hair), we can estimate p by selecting a sample of n individuals and calculating p̂ (sample proportion).

-Confidence Levelz-score (±)
+Confidence LevelZ-score (±)

 0.951.96